 Acquisitions are part of every industry development these days.
-Usually, it is a major event in the company, product, technology and business development for both sides.
+Usually, it is a major event in the company, product, technology, and business development for both sides.
 PTC acquired Onshape a few weeks ago.
 I published my article PTC+Onshape=what happened?
-I published just after the acquisition.
+I published it just after the acquisition.
 There are many articles published by media, news, and bloggers since that time.
-I’ve been watching, reading and digesting information since that time.
+I’ve been watching, reading, and digesting information since that time.

 Some notable publications you would like to read or watch- PTC gets more than cloud CAD by Jim Brown of Tech-Clarity.

 Chad Jackson made an outstanding work by publishing five videos about implications for Creo, Windchill, Integrity, ThingWorx, and Vuforia.

 I like these videos.
 But something felt missing.
 Let me talk about it… Five videos have presented the impact of Onshape on five major PTC product lines.
 The missing part is how the acquisition will impact Onshape itself.
 Here are some thoughts to share.

 In his Why we started from scratch (again) in CAD business, Jon Hirschtick co-founder and CEO of Onshape mentioned five reasons why he and his team have started Onsahpe – the design world has changed, tech changed as well as he felt that nobody is taking on these two challenges.
 The idea of having CAD run in the browser is the most visible part of Onshape’s long-term vision.
 To allow engineers to focus on design and not on data management, to allow people to work together – I’ve heard about it during my conversations with Jon Hirschtick as some of the main reasons to start Onshape.